systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_NSPAWN_LOCK=0` — if set, do not lock container images when running.

+* `$SYSTEMD_NSPAWN_TMPFS_TMP=0` — if set, do not overmount /tmp in the container with a tmpfs, but leave the directory from the image in place.

 systemd-logind:

 * `$SYSTEMD_BYPASS_HIBERNATION_MEMORY_CHECK=1` — if set, report that